LesterGitH/cloning-project/README.md

-# cloning-project
+# lestergith.github.io
-This a cloning project that only involves html and css
+This is a website cloning project only using html and css